Headshot of Emi MacLean

 Senior Staff Attorney, Criminal Justice Program

-She also worked as an attorney and co-legal director with the National Day Laborer Organizing Network, where she litigated federal cases, represented individuals in removal proceedings, and advocated for policy reforms at the intersection of immigration and criminal law.
-Emi also served as an adjunct professor with the Immigrant Rights Clinics at the University of California at Irvine and UCLA.
+Previously Emi served as a deputy public defender at the San Francisco Office of the Public Defender where she represented noncitizens in removal proceedings; an attorney and co-legal director with the National Day Laborer Organizing Network, where she litigated federal cases, represented individuals in removal proceedings, and advocated for policy reforms at the intersection of immigration and criminal law; an adjunct professor with the Immigrant Rights Clinics at the University of California at Irvine and UCLA; a legal officer with the Open Society Justice Initiative; and a staff attorney at the Center for Constitutional Rights pursuing legal challenges and policy efforts to upend executive detention at Guantanamo and in CIA secret prisons.